Sterwen-Technology/navigation_server/doc/Navigation message server.md

 #### InternalGps (Coupler)

 No additional parameters in this version.
-The coupler connects to the modem via a USB port.
-All parameters are given with the modem control.
+The coupler connects to the GNSS receiver via a TTY port.
+For that coupler class, it is assumed that the GNSS is integrated in a cellular modem.
+For isolated GNSS receiver the NMEASerialPort class shall be used.

 #### VEDirectCoupler(Coupler)